davidcmoulton/decodeuri/_posts/2015-01-16-meetup-writeup-science-of-data-visualistion.md

 ### Design process

-They talked through their design process: it was their process that helped them discover hidden information in the sequence datasets.
+They talked through their design process: it was their process that helped them discover hidden information in the sequence datasets. l be able to go to make to to the
 First step was to learn about bioinformatics.
 Science-Practice are only a handful of people, but they have a scientist on staff in order to help the transfer of scientific knowledge into the design team.
 Necessary as they have projects in different scientific areas.

 They played with various ideas of representing a protein sequence, but decided to focus on the of the sequence characteristic of it representing a chain of contiguous amino acids.